Nate Eaton Player Props: Royals vs. Twins

 - Eaton hit .267 with four doubles, three triples, a home run and 10 walks.

-- He hit a long ball once out of 44 games a year ago, leaving the ballpark in 0.8% of his plate appearances.
+- He went deep once out of 44 games a year ago, leaving the ballpark in 0.8% of his plate appearances.

-- In 11 of 44 games last season, Eaton picked up an RBI, and he had one game with more than one RBI.
+- In 11 of 44 games last year, Eaton picked up an RBI, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.